AntonovAtanas/Screenia-Deployed/README.md

 # Screenia - Watch The Best Movies

 Welcome to Screenia, your ultimate destination for discovering and exploring a vast collection of movies and TV series.
-MovieFlix is a dynamic and user-friendly movie catalog website developed using Angular, designed to provide users with a seamless and engaging movie browsing experience.
+Screenia is a dynamic and user-friendly movie catalog website developed using Angular, designed to provide users with a seamless and engaging movie browsing experience.

 # Demo:
 https://screenia.netlify.app/